openvehicles/Open-Vehicle-Monitoring-System-3/plugin/repidscan/README.rst

 Scan results will be shown automatically when the scan has been completed.
 Scanning a large range of PIDs may take some time, to get intermediate results, click "Status".
 You can also start the scan, do something else and return to the tool later.

+Differences between two scans are highlighted in both result tabs, with added PIDs being marked green (yellow in night mode), and byte value changes being marked red.
+No highlighting is applied if the scans don't share any PIDs.

 On the next scanner start, the previous results (if any) will be copied to the "Previous" tab.
 You can switch tabs by the mouse or keyboard to compare them and look for differences, e.g. after having